chrisjsherm/stripe-api-client-typescript/README.md

 `./.fusion-auth/kickstart.json`, but this only runs the first time the container starts.

+To access the local FusionAuth instance, visit the [FusionAuth Dashboard](http://localhost:9011/admin/) instance created by the `docker-compose.yml` file.

+#### Terraform

-To modify configuration of an existing FusionAuth instance, use Terraform.
+To modify or add to the configuration of an existing FusionAuth instance, use Terraform.

-You will likely need to import the FusionAuth resource you want to modify, just as we have done with the default tenant (see `/.fusion-auth/terraform/tenants.tf`).
+To modify an existing resource, import the resource you want to modify, just as we have done with the default tenant (see `/.fusion-auth/terraform/tenants.tf`).

-Environment variables are set using the `TF_VAR_` syntax and loaded from the `.env` files via `dotenvx`.
+Terraform environment variables are set using the `TF_VAR_` syntax and loaded from the `.env` files via `dotenvx`.

 To get started, navigate to the terraform directory and run:
 `npx dotenvx run -f ../../.env -- terraform init`

-Before make a change, run:
+Before adding or modifying resources, run:
 `npx dotenvx run -f ../../.env -- terraform plan`

 To apply changes, run:
 `npx dotenvx run -f ../../.env -- terraform apply`

-To access the local FusionAuth instance, visit the [FusionAuth Dashboard](http://localhost:9011/admin/) instance created by the `docker-compose.yml` file.

 ### Stripe